MSG-GAN: Multi-Scale Gradients for Generative Adversarial Networks: Acknowledgements

 While evaluating the quality of GAN generated images is not a trivial task, the most commonly used metrics today are the Inception Score (IS, higher is better)~\cite{improvedGAN2016} and Fr\'echet Inception Distance (FID, lower is better)~\cite{ttur2017}.
 In order to compare our results with the previous works, we use the IS for the CIFAR10 experiments and the FID for the rest of the experiments, and report the ``number of real images shown'' as done in prior work~\cite{proGAN2018,styleGAN2018}.

 \paragraph{New Indian Celebs Dataset} In addition to existing datasets, we also collect a new dataset consisting of Indian celebrities.
-Our purpose behind procuring a new dataset was to experiment with a very small size (in terms of number of images) dataset, as it has been shown in the GAN community that the size of the dataset is important for creating good generative models~\cite{styleGAN2018}.
 To this end, we collected the images using a process similar to CelebA-HQ.
 First, we downloaded images for Indian celebrities by scraping the web for related search queries.
 Then, we detected faces using an off the shelf face-detector and cropped and resized all the images to \texttt{256x256}.
 Finally, we manually cleaned the images by filtering out low-quality, erroneous, and low-light images.
 In the end, the dataset contained only 3K samples, an order of magnitude less than CelebA-HQ.
-This dataset will be made public for research purposes.